css-modules/css-modules/INTERCHANGE_FORMAT.md

 - There should be one import per dependency
 - All imports should be at the top of the file
+- Local aliases should be prefixed with double-underscore

 # Contributions